-A ministerial bookseller in Piccadilly who has been employed, as common report says, by a clerk of one of the boards closely connected with the ministry (the board of trade and plantation of which Hawksbury is president) to publish what he calls my Life (I wish his own life and that those of the cabinet were as good) used to have his books printed at the same printing-office that I employed; but when the former part of Rights of Mancame out, he took his work away in dudgeon; and about a week or ten days before the printer returned my copy, he came to make him an offer of his work again, which was accepted.
-This would consequently give him admission into the printing-office where the sheets of this work were then lying; and as booksellers and printers are free with each other, he would have the opportunity of seeing what was going on. -Be the case however as it may, Mr. Pitt's plan, little and diminutive as it is, would have had a very awkward appearance, had this work appeared at the time the printer had engaged to finish it.
+A ministerial bookseller in Piccadilly who has been ent ployed, as common report fays, by a clerk of one of the boards closely connected with the ministry (the board of trade and plantation of which Hawksbury is president) to publish what he calls my Life (I wish that his own life and the lives of all the cabinet were as good) used to have his books printed at the same printing-office that I employed a but when the former part of Rights of Man came out; he took his work away in dudgeon; and about a week or ten days before the printer returned my copy, he came to make him an offer of his work again, which was accepted.
+This would confequently give him admission into the printing-office where the sheets of this work were then lying; and as bookfellers and printers are free with each other, he would have the opportunity of feeing what was going on-"Be the case however as it may, Mr. Pitt's plan, little and diminutive as it is, would have had a very awkward appearance, had this work appeared at the time the printer had engaged to finish its ing another circumstance.

-I have now stated the particulars which occasioned the delay, from the proposal to purchase, to the refusal to print.
-If all the Gentlemen are innocent, it is very unfortunate for them that such a variety of suspicious circumstances should without any design, arrange themselves together.
+I have now stated the particulars which occasioned the delay, from the proposal to purchase, to the resusal to print.
+If all the Gentlemen are innocent, it is very unfortunate for them that such a variety of suspicious circumstances should, without any design, arrange themselves together.

-Having now finished this part, I will conclude with stating another circumstance.
+Having now finished this part, I will conclude with state

-About a fortnight or three weeks before the meeting of Parliament, a small addition, amounting to about twelve shillings and six pence a year, was made to the pay of the soldiers, or rather, their pay was docked so much less.
-Some Gentlemen who knew, in part, that this work would contain a plan of reforms respecting the oppressed condition of soldiers, wished me to add a note to the work, signifying, that the part upon that subject had been in the printer's hands some weeks before that addition of pay was proposed.
-I declined doing this, lest it should be interpreted into an air of vanity, or an endeavour to excite suspicion (for which, perhaps, there might be no grounds) that some of the government gentlemen, had, by some means or other, made out what this work would contain: and had not the printing been interrupted so as to occasion a delay beyond the time fixed for publication, nothing contained in this appendix would have appeared.
+About a fortnight or three weeks before the meeting of Parliament, a small addition, amounting to about twelve shillings and fix-pence a year, was made to the pay of the foldiers, or rather, their pay was docked fo much less.
+Some Gentlemen who knew, in part, that this work would contain a plan of reforms respecting the oppressed condition of foldiers, wished me to add a note to the work, signifying, that the part upon that subject had been in the printer's hands forme weeks before that addition of pay was proposed.
+I declined doing this, left it should be interpreted into an air of vanity, or an endeavour to excite suspicion (for which, perhaps, there might be no grounds) that some of the government gentlemen, had, by some means or other, made out what this work would contain: and had not the printing been interrupted fo as to occasion a delay beyond the time fixed for publication, nothing contained in this appendix would have appeared.

-THOMAS PAINE.
+CTHOMAS PAINE.